 - Lack of contact information: Say the people looking at your home love everything they’ve seen and they’re ready to move forward, but…you didn’t give them a way to contact you.
 This is a big mistake for you as a seller, and it’s also a big mistake on your website.
 Not having a contact page and phone number listed on your site, or hiding it in the confusing navigation we mentioned previously, prevents users from making that crucial next step of contacting you about your services.

 - Lack of pricing: Obviously you need to list the price of your home in order to attract buyers who can afford it.
 On your website, pricing your products and services is important as well.
 For aging care providers, this can be a bit tricky, as each person’s care needs can affect the overall price of your services.
 However, giving your online users a ballpark range of your fees or explaining how your pricing works can help, and inviting them to contact you to discuss pricing further can give them a better understanding how your fees work and perhaps encourage them to call to learn more.

 - Vague service listings: What if you listed your house this way: A ranch-esque house with a few bedrooms.
 Bathroom(s) and a yard-like area also included.
 This doesn’t exactly give potential buyers a great picture of your home, does it?
 Similarly, your potential clients want to know what services you offer.
 Simply listing personal care, companion care, and respite care as your services doesn’t mean a whole lot to the average user.
 How can your agency help them or their loved ones?
 Can you provide transportation if needed?
 What if my mother can’t make her own meals or vacuum?
 Give some concrete examples of how your caregivers help clients each day.

 Your website is the virtual home of your company.
 Make sure it has curb appeal!
-Contact the web and content marketing experts at corecubed to learn how we can help spruce up your site and make sure it’s ready for potential clients.
+Contact the home care online marketing experts at corecubed to learn how we can help spruce up your site and make sure it’s ready for potential clients.